Last updated: May 3, 2026

 - ☐ Parcel number and current tax bill

-- ☐ Notary if your county requires one, such as Boone County
+- ☐ Notary if your county requires one

 Reality checks before you spend hours applying

-- “Frozen” does not mean your whole bill can never rise: St. Louis City freezes only City taxes, and Clay County says debt levies and the Blind Pension Fund can still change.
+- “Frozen” does not mean your whole bill can never rise: St. Louis City freezes only City taxes.
+Other levies can still change.
+Clay County says the State Blind Pension Fund is not included.

-- Ownership paper problems are common: Trusts, life estates, mixed-use property, duplexes, and homes on larger acreage often need extra review in Boone, Buchanan, and St. Louis City.
+- Ownership paper problems are common: Trusts, life estates, mixed-use property, duplexes, and homes on larger acreage often need extra review.

 Common mistakes to avoid

-- Claiming the wrong amount of tax paid: The state FAQ says penalties, interest, sewer lateral charges, and other local fees should not be counted as real estate tax for MO-PTC.
+- Claiming the wrong amount of tax paid: The state says sewer lateral charges, penalties, interest, and other local fees should not be counted as real estate tax for MO-PTC.

 - Forgetting renewals: Some counties require them every year.
-Clay and Buchanan do.
-Boone changed its rule for already approved applicants.
+Others may auto-renew some approved applicants.
+Ask your county directly.

-- Thinking every nursing home or senior housing building qualifies: The state says you cannot claim MO-PTC if the facility does not pay property tax.
+- Thinking every care home qualifies: The state says you cannot claim MO-PTC if the facility does not pay property tax.

 Best options by need